-The largest rental provider currently operating in the e-scooter trials is Voi.
+One of the largest rental providers currently operating in the e-scooter trials is Voi.

 Voi operates in over 70 cities across 11 countries.
 To date, it reports having had more than six million users and serving more than 70 million rides.
-In the UK, it has 17 locations and claims a 60% market share of current rides.
+In the UK, it has 17 locations.

 We spoke to Jack Samler, general manager at Voi UK and Ireland, for his take on the current trials and what the future holds for e-scooters.